-Cash and cash equivalents, short-term investments and marketable securities increased to \$403.3 million at September 28, 2003 from \$402.2 million at June 29, 2003, an increase of \$1.1 million.
-This increase was primarily due to cash provided by operating activities of \$2.4 million and proceeds from issuance of common stock of \$1.5 million, partially offset by capital expenditures of \$2.3 million.
+Cash and cash equivalents, short-term investments and marketable securities increased to \$412.6 million at December 28, 2003 from \$402.2 million at June 29, 2003, an increase of \$10.4 million.
+This increase was primarily due to cash provided by operating activities of \$6.9 million and proceeds from issuance of common stock of \$8.4 million, partially offset by capital expenditures of \$4.1 million.

-We generated \$2.4 million in cash from operations in the first quarter of fiscal 2004.
-Accounts receivable increased to \$27.4 million at September 28, 2003 from \$26.8 million at June 29, 2003.
-Days sales outstanding in receivables remained constant at 28 days at September 28, 2003 and June 29, 2003.
-Inventory levels decreased to \$16.0 million at September 28, 2003 from \$18.7 million at June 29, 2003.
+We generated \$6.9 million in cash from operations in the first six months of fiscal 2004.
+Accounts receivable decreased to \$24.4 million at December 28, 2003 from \$26.8 million at June 29, 2003.
+Days sales outstanding in receivables decreased to 26 days at December 28, 2003 from 28 days at June 29, 2003.
+Inventory levels increased to \$20.5 million at December 28, 2003 from \$18.7 million at June 29, 2003.
 Inventory management remains an area of focus as we balance the need to maintain strategic inventory levels to ensure competitive lead times and avoid stock-outs with the risk of inventory excess or obsolescence caused by, among other things, declining demand, rapidly changing technology and customer requirements.
 Any significant increase in our inventory levels can be expected to reduce cash and cash equivalents, short-term investments and marketable securities.

 We have a revolving line of credit for \$10.0 million with Silicon Valley Bank.
 Borrowings under this line of credit bear interest at the bank's prime rate.
-As of September 28, 2003, there were no outstanding borrowings under this line of credit.
+As of December 28, 2003, there were no outstanding borrowings under this line of credit.
 The line of credit contains a provision for the issuance of letters of credit not to exceed the unused balance of the line.
-As of September 28, 2003, we had letters of credit totaling \$2.1 million.
+As of December 28, 2003, we had letters of credit totaling \$2.3 million.
 These letters of credit were primarily issued to satisfy requirements of certain of our customers for performance bonds.
-The line of credit requires us to maintain specified financial covenants related to tangible net worth and liquidity with which we were in compliance as of September 28, 2003.
-The line of credit expires on November 30, 2003.
+The line of credit requires us to maintain specified financial covenants related to tangible net worth and liquidity with which we were in compliance as of December 28, 2003.
+The line of credit expires on January 27, 2005.
 It is our intention to renew this line of credit when it expires.

 As part of our business relationship with MCMS, Inc. ("MCMS"), the predecessor-in-interest to Plexus Corp., we entered into a \$9.0 million operating equipment lease for manufacturing equipment in September 2000 with a third-party financing company; we, in turn, loaned the equipment to MCMS.
-The equipment lease with the third-party financing company requires us to make monthly payments through September 2005 and to maintain specified financial covenants related to profitability and our cash to debt ratio with which we were in compliance as of September 28, 2003.
-The liability related to this lease is included in lease commitments on the balance sheet.
+The equipment lease with the third-party financing company requires us to make monthly payments through September 2005 and to maintain certain specified financial covenants with which we were in compliance as of December 28, 2003.
+During the first quarter of fiscal 2002, we recorded a charge of \$9.0 million related to this lease and the liability, net of payments, related to this lease is included in lease commitment on the condensed consolidated balance sheet.